IIIF/website/source/event/2026/netherlands/index.md

 ### **Travel Scholarship**

 In order to foster a conference environment that better reflects the diversity of the community, the IIIF Consortium is pleased to offer three travel scholarships to attend the Annual Conference.
-Learn more the scholarship and how to apply on the <a href="https://iiif.io/event/2026/netherlands/scholarship/">travel scholarship page</a>.
+Learn more the scholarship and how to apply on the <a href="https://iiif.io/event/2026/netherlands/scholarship/" data-proofer-ignore>travel scholarship page</a>.

 ### Program committee